-For now, I want to tell you the story of our welcome to the island.
+If I weren’t already a blogger, I suspect today would have inspired me to become one.
+I want to tell you the story of our welcome to the island.
 We were Brooklyn renters when I got the homeowner bug.
 Our good friend J. was buying a house in Broad Channel.
-Beloved and I had spent a fair amount of time here a decade+ before, but until J. moved into her beautiful house on the water, we never considered it.
+Beloved and I had spent a fair amount of time here a decade+ before, but until J. moved into her beautiful house on the water, we never considered living here.
 After our visit to Casa J., we were hooked.

 So it is with a very heavy heart and many longing looks back that we walk away, albeit temporarily.
-I genuinely care for these girls, and their mothers and families, and all the neighbors who became friends.
+I genuinely care for these girls, and their mothers and fathers families, and all the neighbors who became friends.
 Please know that we will miss you all, and we will count the days until we can be back in our hilarious, scenic, friendly, rustic, welcoming home again.
 Try to have fun without us.
 Game night at our house in 2018?

 Donna & Beloved